EsraaMoataz/assignment-3/README.md

 - Again,Check for shader compile errors by using function "glGetShaderiv(fragmentShader, GL_COMPILE_STATUS, &success);".

 - Again,If compile error of fragment shader doesn't success then call the function "glGetShaderInfoLog" and output message "error".

+- And then link between shaders by using function "glCreateProgram();"

+- then attach shaders using
+       glAttachShader(shaderProgram, vertexShader);
+       glAttachShader(shaderProgram, fragmentShader);

+ - Check for linking errors using function "glGetProgramiv(shaderProgram, GL_LINK_STATUS, &success);"

+ - finally delete shaders using function glDeleteShader(vertexShader);
+	glDeleteShader(fragmentShader);